Categories

 Limitations

-This calculator does not follow the GHGP recommendation of establishing a baseline of employee home emissions to calculate work-related emissions.
-It does not account for specialized equipment with above or below average wattage and excludes printers and small peripherals, like keyboards and pointing devices.
-The calculator applies a country factor and doesn’t consider the regional distribution of employees.
-To determine WFH emissions with accuracy, we recommend per employee calculations that will apply regional emission factors and consider variables like heating fuel type, floor space of the working area, and presence of other household members.
+This calculator follows GHG Protocol recommendation of establishing a baseline of employee home emissions to calculate work-related emissions.
+If the user does not enter specific wattage, we default to our assumptions which do not account for specialized equipment.
+The calculator applies a country-level factor and doesn’t consider the regional distribution of employees.
 This calculator can only be used for home office emissions estimates in one country at a time.
+The error introduced by these equipment and regional limitations is typically small.
+However, if this is a large, material source of emissions for your organization, we recommend using our home office emissions workbook on the Downloads page to perform per- employee calculations that will apply regional emission factors and consider variables like heating fuel type, floor space of the working area, and presence of other household members.

 Sources